Fig .: DS1603L ultrasonic level sensor with serial data output

 The ultrasonic sensor is soldered to the respective pins of the Wemos D1 mini and then plugged onto the power shield.
 Everything is then housed in a waterproof case.

-The firmware is programmed using a micro USB cable, which is connected to the Wemos D1 mini and the PC.
-The programming then runs according to the following instructions:
+The firmware is flashed as a binary using a micro USB cable that is connected to the Wemos D1 mini and the PC.

-- Connect the USB programming adapter to the laptop or PC
+- Connect USB programming cable to laptop or PC

 - Programming software NodeMCU Flasher start on laptop or PC and Firmware load